CB

 Horses being asked to perform intense exercise at high speeds, such as in racing, polo, three day eventing, and steeplechasing are also prone to developing a condition known as Exercise-Induced Pulmonary Hemorrhage (EIPH) where some lung capillaries rupture under the high pressure conditions.

-Muscle and joints
+Muscle and Joints

 As Dr. Franklin states, muscle and joint problems in horses are also common in the performance world.
-Five common injuries in performance horses include:

-• Ligament injuries;
+1. Ligament injuries;

-• Tendon injuries;
+2. Tendon injuries;

-• Acute Synovitis (joint inflammation); and
+4. Acute Synovitis (joint inflammation);

-• Tying up.
+5. Tying up.

 In some cases, the level of a horse’s fitness isn’t suited for the activities the horse is being asked to participate in, and this increases the risk of injury as well.

-In regards to the 80/20 rule Franklin refers to above, the other 20% of performance horses are primarily dealing with gastrointestinal problems.
+In regards to the 80/20 rule Dr. Franklin refers to above, the other 20% of performance horses are primarily dealing with gastrointestinal problems.

-To further expand on this, Latson says, “Often the 20% are directly related to the 80%.
+To further expand on this, Dr. Latson says, “Often the 20% are directly related to the 80%.
 Performance horses in intense training programs require intensive feeding rates.
 Because intensive feeding, usually involving lots of grain, is far removed from what the equine digestive tract was designed to handle, we start to see an overwhelmed GI system, leading to chronic loose manure, diarrhea, digestive problems, ulcers, and even colic.”

 “It’s an interesting thing in performance horses, in my experience, that we'll see a horse performing at the top of its game and then their hair coat just starts to turn a little bit, or they have a little bit of muscle soreness and then that horse just starts to back out of its feed tub, ” notes Latson.